Pierre Restany

-Pierre Restany (24 June 1930 – 29 May 2003), was an internationally known French art critic and cultural philosopher.
+Pierre Restany (22 June 1930 – 29 May 2003), was an internationally known French art critic and cultural philosopher.

 Restany was born in Amélie-les-Bains-Palalda, Pyrénées-Orientales, and spent his childhood in Casablanca.
 On returning to France in 1949 he attended the Lycée Henri-IV before studying at universities in France, Italy and Ireland.
 From their first meeting in 1955, Restany maintained a strong tie with Yves Klein (to whom is attributed Klein-blue).

 Conceptions of New Realism / Nouveau Realisme

 In 1960 Pierre Restany created the idea and coined the term Nouveau Réalisme with Yves Klein during a group show in the Apollinaire gallery in Milan.
 It was an idea that united a group of French and Italian artists.
 Nouveau Realisme was the European answer to the American Neo-Dada of Fluxus and Pop Art.
 The group included Martial Raysse, Arman, Yves Klein, François Dufrene, Raymond Hains, Daniel Spoerri, Jean Tinguely, Jacques Villeglé - and was later joined by César, Mimmo Rotella, Niki de Saint Phalle and Christo.

 Restany defined this group of artists as sharing "new perceptual approaches to reality".
 The first exhibition of the "Nouveaux réalistes" took place in November 1960 at the Paris Festival d'avant-garde.
 Their work was an attempt at reassessing the concept of art and the artist in the context of 20th-century consumer society by reasserting humanistic ideals in the face of industrial expansion.
 In 1961 he co-founded with Jeannine de Goldschmidt the Galerie J in Paris.

 In 1963, Restany edited the art and architectural magazine Domus and divided his time between Montparnasse, Paris and Milan, eventually becoming a regular contributor to the magazine until 2003.
 In 1969 he was one of the curators of the São Paulo Biennial.
 In the early 1970s he took interest in the work of the Sociological art collective.

 In 1976, Pierre Restany curated the French pavilion at the Venice Biennale and organised a group exhibition bringing together the Collectif d'Art Sociologique (Hervé Fischer, Fred Forest and Jean-Paul Thénot), Raymond Hains, Alain Jacquet, Bertrand Lavier, Jean-Pierre Raynaud and Jean-Michel Sanejouand.

+In the summer of 1978, Pierre Restany embarked on an expedition with artists Sepp Baenereck and Frans Krajcberg that would take him into the unspoiled heart of the Amazon rainforest.
+Traveling upriver on the Rio Negro, from Manaus to the border of Colombia and Venezuela, the journey proved to be a profound and unsettling experience.
+It sparked in Restany the need for a radical reconsideration of art through a revolutionary lens, which he later articulated in the Manifesto of Integral Naturalism.